seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="MetroTechno logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/MetroTechno/Logo/MetroTechno_1024pxIcon_V1_HighCompression.png" width="150" height="150" align="left" title="MetroTechno logo" style="margin-right: 30px"> | **MetroTechno** _A collection of mini Operating Systems for various functions of a transportation system (such as traffic lights, speed signs, parking meters, and more)_ |
 |---|---|

-<details> <!-- End of logo section for major project section: MetroTechno !-->
+</details> <!-- End of logo section for major project section: MetroTechno !-->

 ---